nason/bridgely/readme.md

 - Send messages
 - Send questions and tag incoming responses

 Bridgely consumes the Twilio API to send and receive text messages.
+The Bridgely API must be configured with valid Twilio crendtials to send or receive text messages.

 ### Dependencies
 - Bridgely API